honzaflash/ba-thesis/pure-asteroids/README.md

   from the original

 ## How it works
-The game world variable goes through 2 functions that alter it every frame / loop iteration: `processEvents` and `stepWorld`.
+The game world object goes through two functions that alter it every frame/game loop iteration: `processEvents` and `stepWorld`.

-`stepWorld` updates positions, reacts to keyboard input and generates `WorldEvents` that are then processed next frame by the `processEvents` function.
+`stepWorld` updates positions, reacts to keyboard input and generates `WorldEvents`.
+Events are then processed next frame by the `processEvents` function.

 `stepWorld` is decomposed into `step<EntityCollection>` functions that could run in parallel.
-For one entity from collection A to alter other from collection B, it must send a request in form of an event that will be processed next frame by the `process<EntityCollectionB>Events`.
+For one entity from collection A to interact with another from collection B, it must send a request in form of an event that will be processed next frame by the `process<EntityCollectionB>Events` in `processEvents`.

-This way the functions for the individual entity collections could run in parallel with one sync point every frame, where the events are exchanged.
+This way the functions for the individual entity collections could run in parallel, synchronizing once every frame by exchanging events.

 `drawWorld` is separate and only reads the data, can't alter it.